NAU-PIXEL/KRC/pyorb/pyorb_readme.md

                 - maybe to do with planetshine on satellites?
                 - BT: Bolometric Temperature?
             - only satellites: orb_radius, mut_period
-                - probably to do with planetshine on satellites?
+                - probably to do with planetshine on satellites? and/or eclipses.
         - notes on porb_defaults/*.porb.hdf:
             - body: name
             - period: orbital period in Earth Days